Use this checklist to make sure your integration is secure, reliable, and ready for production.

 - Use HTTPS everywhere — Use HTTPS for API requests, redirect URLs, and webhook endpoints.

-- Store tokens and sensitive data securely — Protect access tokens, refresh tokens, customer data, and webhook signing secrets at rest.
+read,write, orread writebased on what the integration actually does. - Store tokens and sensitive data securely — Protect access tokens, refresh tokens, customer data, and webhook signing secrets at rest.

 - Restrict access to signed documents — Only authorized users and systems should be able to view or download documents.